-You can either ‘walk the show’ or visit their website for a listing of showrooms and sales reps.
-Once you find a showroom in you category, you can contact them and see if they are taking on new lines.
-A few places to start with are the New York Now, the Dallas Market Center, California Market Center or Chicago Merchandise Mart.
+You can either ‘walk the show' or visit their website for a listing of showrooms and sales reps.
+Once you find a showroom in your category, you can contact them and see if they are taking on new lines.
+A few places to start with are New York Now, the Dallas Market Center, California Market Center or Chicago Merchandise Mart.

-If you sell inspirational apparel, for example, you might want to check out an inspirational jewelry line’s website and see if they work with any sales reps.
+If you sell inspirational apparel, for example, you might want to check out an inspirational jewelry line's website and see if they work with any sales reps.
 Often you will find a listing of these under the WHOLESALE section of their site.
-Here are a few examples – http://www.live-inspired.com/retailpartners.cfm, or http://www.babyktan.com/distributors.html
+Here is an example – http://www.live-inspired.com/retailpartners.cfm

 Join entrepreneur networking organizations (like SavorTheSuccess.com or LadiesWhoLaunch.com) and share resources with existing members.
 Ask for sales rep recommendations and even for contacts at stores that they sell their products to.